tdulcet/Tables-and-Graphs-CLI/README.md

                                     light-dashed:   Light Dashed
                                     heavy-dashed:   Heavy Dashed
     -c, --color <COLOR>     Graph/Plot color (default 'red') Used only when plotting a single input/series.
-Otherwise, colors red - white (2 - 16) are used inorder.
+Otherwise, colors red - bright white (2 - 16) are used inorder.
 The system default color is used where the plots cross. <COLOR> can be:
                                     default:        System default
                                     black:          Black
                                     red:            Red (default)